road2paradise/HealthMonitorAPI/README.md

 Appointment endpoints are protected by Authorize, which is a package which allows only authenticated users to access these routes.
 This is checked by comparing the JWT that is stored in the server with that which is being sent from the front-end.
 Once this authentication is complete the end-points are then exposed to the user to access their own personal data.

+All these endpoints are protected, only authenticated users with a valid JWT token can access.

 These are my basic CRUD Rest API endpoints.

 The routes are shown below: